Skip to main content

 Requirements

-• In order to be admitted to the programme, candidates will be required to have a Level 6 NQAI qualification or equivalent and it is expected that they will have relevant experience through working in the process and related industries.
+• In order to be admitted to the programme, candidates will be required to have a Level 6 NQAI qualification or equivalent and relevant experience through working in the process and related industries or other relevant professional activity.

-• There are 35 places on the programme per annum.
+• There are 20 places on the programme per annum for candidates that are elligible to receive Springbord funding, plus up to 5 for others on a self-funding basis.
 Where the number of applicants exceeds the number of places available, entry will be on a competitive basis.
-Applicants will be selected for the programme on the basis of the following criteria (in order of importance): Qualifications of applicants and their relevance; Experience of applicants and its relevance; ‘Reasons for entering programme’ as indicated by applicants on course application form.
+Applicants will be selected for the programme on the basis of the following criteria (in order of importance): Professional experience of applicants and its relevance; ‘Reasons for entering programme’ as indicated by applicants on course application form – please consider providing clear statements of your motivation, expectations and professional objectives; Qualifications and their relevance.

 • English Language Requirement: All applicants whose first language is not English must have attained IELTS Level 6 or the equivalent TOEFL score.